Table of Contents

 15. Independent Bodies

-The Indian Constitution establishes a number of independent entities in addition to the legislative, executive, and judicial branches of the federal and state governments.
-The Constitution views them as the cornerstones of India’s democratic system of government.
+The Indian Constitution creates several independent bodies alongside the legislative, executive, and judicial branches of the federal and state governments.
+These bodies are seen as essential parts of India’s democratic system.

 16. Emergency Provisions